 Throughout his time as a leader, in the army in both the French & Indian and Revolutionary Wars, and in civilian government in colonial Virginia and the new United States, Washington encouraged the declaration of days of prayer and fasting as a means of seeking divine assistance in perilous situations and also supported the proclamation of days of Thanksgiving to praise God for his help.
 He and his other officers led church services during the French and Indian War, because they lacked chaplains, and during the Revolution, he ensured that there were chaplains of various denominations to meet the spiritual needs of his soldiers.
 He also encouraged them to stop swearing and gambling, because he told them it was unseemly to ask God’s favor on their efforts, if they were constantly insulting him by their behavior.

 Learn More: President George Washington

-I find it a bit off-putting—and wrong—for anyone to be passing judgement on whether or not another person is a “true Christian,” because I think it is not our place to do that.
+I find it a bit off-putting—and wrong—for anyone to be passing judgment on whether or not another person is a “true Christian,” because I think it is not our place to do that.
 I do believe that the evidence suggests that George Washington was a true Christian, but would remind everyone that he was a rather typical 18th century Anglican.
 The Anglican/Episcopal Church in Virginia did not come under the influence of evangelicalism until about the last decade of George Washington’s life.
 When you read the letters of the members of the extended Washington/Custis families in the 19th century, they sound very different from George and Martha Washington, when discussing topics related to religion.
 That difference relates directly to evangelical influence.